psyked/portfolio-2018/content/posts/automating-tasks-in-flex-builder-with-the-help-of-a-little-something-called-ant/index.md

 ---
 path: /blog/automating-tasks-in-flex-builder-with-the-help-of-a-little-something-called-ant/
 layout: post
 title: Automating tasks in Flex Builder, with the help of a little something called 'ANT'.
+image: anttasks.jpg
 date: 2009-12-04T09:00:57Z
 tags:
   - flex
   - ant
   - eclipse
   - flex-builder
   - ftp
 ---

 One of the great things about Flex Builder is that it's developed on top of the already existing [Eclipse IDE](http://www.eclipse.org/), and is itself just one of many uses the Eclipse project is put to.
 Which means that many of the things you may want to do in your projects have already been explored by others.
 One such thing is automated tasks.